Boost your company's strategic alignment with these 56 examples of strategic objectives ready to implement.

 4. Partner with customers to design solutions: Some organizations focus on forming close partnerships with their clients.
 If your business is an architectural firm or a custom software developer company, this could be a good objective to ensure you are working with your customers to design critical solutions.

-5. Improve customer satisfaction: If customer satisfaction is critical in your company, this may be a good objective to hone in on.
+5. Improve customer satisfaction: If customer satisfaction is critical in your company, I think this is a good objective.
 Because it’s generic, the definition for your organization needs to be more focused around particular areas of satisfaction you place focus on.

 6. Improve customer retention: If your organization wants to focus on retaining current customers, this objective may work for you.
 You’d likely want to set measures and projects around certain activities to help retain customers.